 Meet and Greet in the Hotel, Bike Fit, Dinner

-We will meet in the late afternoon on our first day.
+For those who are interested in a pre-tour group activity, we will meet mid-morning to join a walking tour of Tirana led by local volunteers.
+The official tour starts mid-afternoon with a meet and greet.
 We will introduce the staff and over a cool beverage, distribute jerseys and handbooks – a useful guide and memento of the route you will be following over the next 12 days.
 And, of course, we will answer any questions that you may have.

-You will have time to meet and chat to your fellow adventurers, and for those who are renting bikes, we will take the opportunity to set you up on your rental bike and putting on any personal items you may have (pedals, saddle, racks).
+You will have time to meet and chat to your fellow adventurers, and for those who are renting bikes, we will walk to the bike shop and get you set you up on your rental bike.
+This is the time to have our staff put any personal items you may have (pedals, saddle, racks) on the rental bike.

 In the evening, we will transfer by van to a local farm for a meal of locally produced meat, veggies, fruit and wine.